ausmith/ausmith.github.io/README.md

-This is my first time messing with Node.js and generally with doing javascript programming, so please excuse any coding practices that are against the typical advice of the community and advise on how to rectify instead.
+This is my first time messing with Node.js and generally with doing javascript programming, so please excuse any coding practices that are against the typical advice of the community and advise on how to rectify.

 ## Thank you for your interest!

-Really, thank you so much for being interested in looking at this repo, any help with improving it will help me improve as coder!
+Really, thank you so much for being interested in looking at this repo.
+Any help with improving it will help me improve as a coder!